datascijedi/website/CONTRIBUTING.md

 ### Local Development

-1) Find the current Quarto version being used in the [deploy script](https://github.com/datascijedi/website/blob/main/netlify_deploy.sh), where it will be in the variable `QUARTO_TARBALL_URL`.
+1) Find the current Quarto version being used at the top of this CONTRIBUTING.md file or in the [deploy script](https://github.com/datascijedi/website/blob/main/quarto_setup.sh).
+The versions should match (if they don't, please file an issue!)
 2) Download the correct version for your platform from [Quarto's releases](https://github.com/quarto-dev/quarto-cli/releases) and install.
 3) Clone this repository (or fork and clone, e.g. if you don't currently have direct access).
 4) From the root of the repository, run `quarto preview` in your terminal and a local version of this website should be available in your browser.
 The default port is currently 4200.